kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 1. Configure an event for a future date.
 2. Set the recording device as the resource.
-3. Provide an entry template that includes metadata on the entry resulting from the scheduled recording (this should include information on how to publish the entry, co-editors, description/title, etc.).
-4. Configure the device to sync the internal calendar with the Kaltura calendar periodically using HTTP request or via FTP (in which case the events relating to that device will be parsed).
+3. Configure the device to sync the internal calendar with the Kaltura calendar periodically using a HTTP/HTTPS request or via FTP (in which case the events relating to that device will be parsed).
+FTP supports the same formats as the HTTP, JSON, XML and iCal.
 The device will record at the pre-set time and store the recording locally.
 The device will upload the recording to Kaltura, setting the relevant parameters on the entry itself, including the entry template and any additional metadata.
 The user will be able to view the recording in their course as part of the Kaltura building block or in KMS.